|

 religions, has written:

-"A number of individuals have claimed contact with
+"A number of individuals have claimed contact with one of the

-upon the individual revelation imparted."
+individual revelation imparted."

 Below is a partial list of the claimants:

-(1) In the 1890s, William Q. Judge said he was in contact
+(1) In the 1890s, William Q. Judge said he was in contact with

-with HPB's Master Morya as well as the deceased HPB.
+HPB's Master Morya as well as the deceased HPB.
 Judge claimed he precipitated

 letters from Master M. and gave out further esoteric teachings.